consuelohq/consuelo-internal-agents/README.md

 bash is all you need.

-orchestration layer for autonomous ai agents — using linear or github issues as your control plane. battle-tested at 150-200 tasks/night in production.
+orchestration layer for autonomous ai agents — using linear or github issues as your control plane. battle tested, peak production at 160+ tasks/night in production.

 your job becomes: write good specs, enrich them with comments, chain 10-15 issues, run one bash command, and go to sleep. the agents do the rest.